An End-to-End Network for Co-Saliency Detection in One Single Image: Introduction

-The pioneering research in \citeauthor{Yu2018CoSaliencyDW}~(\citeyear{Yu2018CoSaliencyDW}) presented a two-stage method for within-image co-saliency detection.
+While humans can detect co-saliency by noticing the multiple occurrences of the same object class, computers may have difficulty because they cannot recognize all the objects in the world.
+A computer has no idea what an object is.
+Some researchers have proposed developing a universal model to recognize all objects.
+However, in the current stage of deep learning, a universal object model remains unsolved.
+The problem then becomes how to build an effective detector for co-saliency detection within an image without a universal object model.
+Yu {\it et al.} pioneered the research in \cite{Yu2018CoSaliencyDW}, by developing a two-stage method.
 The first stage generates object proposals using the classical EdgeBox~\cite{zitnick2014edge}, and the second stage computes co-saliency by deriving proposal groups with good common saliency, based on mutual similarity scores.
-This typical bottom-up strategy often suffers from high computation cost in processing low-level features and low integrity in constructing a unified optimization model for co-saliency learning, i.e., cannot work in an end-to-end manner.
+This typical bottom-up strategy often suffers from high computation costs in processing low-level features and low integrity in constructing a unified optimization model for co-saliency learning, i.e., it cannot work in an end-to-end manner.

-Some other typical works such as RFCN~\cite{wang2016saliency}, DCL~\cite{li2016deep} and CPFE~\cite{zhao2019pyramid} learn high level features for salient object detection using deep neural networks, which directly use human-annotated saliency masks to guide the training in a top-down manner.
-However, co-saliency is intrinsically perceived in a complex manner by combining bottom-up and top-down strategies.
-Solely using one of these strategies would not obtain satisfactory results.
-An example is shown in Figure~\ref{fig:example1}, in which the top three results are obtained by the general saliency detection methods.
+Other typical works such as RFCN~\cite{wang2016saliency}, DCL~\cite{li2016deep}, and CPFE~\cite{zhao2019pyramid} learn high-level features for salient object detection using deep neural networks, which directly use human-annotated saliency masks to guide the training in a top-down manner.
+However, co-saliency is intrinsically perceived in a complex manner that combines bottom-up and top-down strategies.
+Solely using one of these strategies will not yield satisfactory results.
+Figure~\ref{fig:example1} shows an example in which the bottom three results are obtained using the general saliency-detection methods.

+It can also be noticed that co-saliency is a complex problem involving texture, shape, color, etc. It is very difficult to build an accurate co-saliency model that applies to all scenarios.
+For example, when judging a co-saliency, it is difficult to determine which is more important: texture, shape, or color.